In this section

 This network includes representatives from the community legal sector and government legal service providers delivering community legal education services.

-The CLE Legal Assistance Forum’s activities are reported to QLAF each quarter.
+The CLE Legal Assistance Forum’s activities are reported to the QLAF each quarter.

-This year, Queensland centres received $14,999,162 in funding.
-This included an extra $1,080,000 provided by the federal Attorney-General’s Department.
-The state government provided one-off funding of $281,263 from the Legal Practitioner Interest on Trust Accounts Fund (LPITAF) to three centres.
+This year, Queensland centres received $16,459,726 in Community Legal Service Program funding.
+This included $281,000 provided by the federal government in one-off funding to four centres.

 This year we continued to participate in government policy and legislation development processes drawing on our extensive legal practice expertise to inform our policy contributions.